If you're unwell or injured, it's important to choose the right service as A&E is not 'for anything and everything'.

-- 27 per cent of people who book a GP appointment could have had their issue resolved a different way
+- 27 per cent of people who book a GP appointment could have resolved their issue a different way

 Choosing the right care, first time means that you and your family will get the best treatment available and allows busy NHS services to provide treatment and care in the most appropriate setting.

 The NHS Vale of York Clinical Commissioning Group (CCG) offer further advice regarding choosing the right NHS service.

 For illnesses and injuries that require fast treatment or advice, call the NHS 111 Service for urgent but non-emergency calls.

 There are a number of local services that can help you get the support and advice you need: